k21971/EvilHack/doc/evilhack-changelog.md

 - Allow other types of arrows and spears to be used when crafting traps
 - Add trap kits to the in-game encyclopedia (pokedex)
 - New object: scroll of consecration
+- Fix: impossible when looking up a scroll of consecration via pokedex